Stockholm Environment Institute

 Stockholm Environment Institute, or SEI, is a non-profit, independent research and policy institute specialising in sustainable development and environmental issues, with seven affiliate offices around the world.
 SEI works on climate change, energy systems, water resources, air quality, land-use, sanitation, food security, and trade issues with the aim to shift policy and practice towards sustainability.

 SEI wants to support decision-making and induce change towards sustainable development around the world by providing knowledge that bridges science and policy in the field of environment and development.

+The institute's name derives from the Stockholm Declaration, adopted at the UN Conference on the Human Environment in Stockholm in 1972 — the first UN conference on the connections between human development and the environment — whose principles it was founded upon.
+These principles have since been reiterated and developed further in forums including the 1987 Brundtland Commission, the 1992 Rio Summit, and the 2015 articulation of the 2030 Agenda for Sustainable Development.
+SEI's strategy for the period 2025–2029, "Transitions in turbulent times", focuses on three main impact areas: climate transitions, nature and resources, and health and wellbeing.

 History

-SEI was established in 1989 as an initiative of the Government of Sweden.
+SEI was established in 1989 by the Swedish Parliament.